 Raccoons can be a real annoyance when it comes to our garbage.
-Here is a common situation: You walk out in the afternoon to throw away last night’s litter, just to obtain a enormous mess of debris and garbage spread throughout your driveway and lawn.
+Here is a common situation: You walk out in the afternoon to throw away last night’s trash, just to find a enormous mess of debris and garbage spread throughout your driveway and lawn.

-If this seems familiar, then you possess a wild animal issue, and it is most likely raccoons.
+If this seems familiar, then you are dealing with a wild animal issue, and it is most likely raccoons.
 Raccoons are exceptionally intelligent and challenging mammals with dexterous paws.
 These attributes makes it easy for raccoons to access our possessions and generate a long list of potential damages.

 Raccoons Are Extremely Intelligent